stevegrunwell/asimov/README.md

 $ git clone git@github.com:stevegrunwell/asimov.git
 ```

-After you've cloned the repository, run the `install.sh` script to automatically:
+After you've cloned the repository:
+* [Optional] before installing, you can edit `com.stevegrunwell.asimov.plist` to change the scheduling of Asimov (default to once a day).
+* Run `make` to automatically:
-* Symlink Asimov to `/usr/local/bin`, making it readily available from anywhere.
+  * Copy Asimov to `/usr/local/bin`, making it readily available from anywhere.
-* Schedule Asimov to run once a day, ensuring new projects' dependencies are quickly excluded from Time Machine backups.
+  * Schedule Asimov, ensuring new projects' dependencies are quickly excluded from Time Machine backups.
   * Run Asimov for the first time, finding all current project dependencies adding them to Time Machine's exclusion list.

+## Uninstall

+Simply run `make uninstall` from your cloned repository.

 ## How it works